techouse/alfred_workflow/README.md

 This library is heavily inspired by the excellent Python library [deanishe/alfred-workflow](https://github.com/deanishe/alfred-workflow).

-In its current state it is very basic and only implements the [Alfred Script Filter JSON API](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/).
+In its current state, it is very basic and only implements the [Alfred Script Filter JSON API](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/).

 ## :children_crossing: Usage